M0rteza02/Sorry-zombie-Unity/README.md

 # 🧟 Sorry Zombies!!

 A 3D **action survival game** built in **Unity (C#)**.
-You play as a boss character whose wife has been kidnapped by zombies — your mission is to fight through hordes of enemies and rescue her.
+You play as a boss character whose wife has been kidnapped by zombies.
+Your mission is to fight through hordes of enemies and rescue her.

 ---